Name of the company: Dock Financial S.A.

 - third-party service providers who support the operation of our business, such as IT and marketing suppliers, financial service providers and other administrative support services to operate Our Sites (as is necessary for the performance of a contract between you and us and/or as is necessary for our legitimate interests);

 - fraud prevention agencies and associations (as is necessary for compliance with our legal obligations and/or as is necessary for our legitimate interests);

-- as required by a court order or any other legal or regulatory required such regulators and law enforcement agencies, including the police, the CSSF, the Luxemburgish Tax Authorities or any other relevant authority who may have jurisdiction (as is necessary for compliance with our legal and regulatory obligations).
+- as required by a court order or any other legal or regulatory requirement specified by institutions such as law enforcement agencies, including the police, the Regulatory Authorities, Tax Authorities, and any other relevant Authority who may have jurisdiction (as is necessary for compliance with our legal and regulatory obligations).

 The personal information that we collect from you, and which is shared with the third-parties mentioned above, may be transferred to and processed in a destination outside of the European Economic Area (EEA).
 It may also be processed by staff operating outside the EEA who work for us or one of our suppliers.